cuthbertLab/music21/README.md

 ## Acknowledgements ##

-The early development of `music21` was been supported by the generosity of the Seaver Institute and the National Endowment for the Humanities, along with MIT's Music and Theater Arts Section and the School of Humanities, Arts, and Social Sciences.
+The early development of `music21` was supported by the generosity of the Seaver Institute and the National Endowment for the Humanities, along with MIT's Music and Theater Arts Section and the School of Humanities, Arts, and Social Sciences.